winged/chirp/README.rst

 * Fast

-  * Up to 50'000 msg/s on a single connection
+  * Up to 50'000 msg/s on a single-connection (encrypted 35'000 msg/s)
-  * Up to TODO msg/s in star topology
+  * Up to 100'000 msg/s in star-topology (encrypted same)

-  * Using multiple channels multiplies throughput until another bottle-neck kicks in
+    * Which shows that chirp is highly optimized, but still if the network delay is bigger star-topology is the way to go.

 Install
 =======